 This is also the time when we reach out to all our business partners, so that we do not lose touch with anyone.
 That is why we are planning a road trip with the meerkat mascot.

 The general idea is to visit schools and businesses in the Western Cape Province.

-If, however, you are not familiar with the meerkat mascot, please see the picture below.
+If, however, you are not familiar with the Karoo Meerkat mascot, please see the picture below.
 The mascot already has been overseas and is a regular site at the yearly Indaba in Durban.
 The mascot is interesting in the handing out of prices at marathon’s, visiting farmers market, handing out parcels at schools, or if anyone is in need, the mascot can lend a hand.
 If you are situated in the Western Cape, you are more than welcome to contact us.

 Interesting facts regarding De Zeekoe’s Meerkats

 “The meerkat or suricate, Suricata suricatta, is a small mammal belonging to the mongoose family.
 Meerkats live in all parts of the Kalahari Desert in Botswana, in much of the Namib Desert in Namibia and southwestern Angola, and in South Africa.
 A group of meerkats is called a “mob”, “gang” or “clan”.
 A meerkat clan often contains about 20 meerkats, but some super-families have 50 or more members.
 In captivity, meerkats have an average life span of 12–14 years, and about half this in the wild.